Model-Centric and Data-Centric Aspects of Active Learning for Deep Neural Networks: Introduction

 The paradigm of choosing the most informative data to label is referred to as \emph{active learning} \cite{CohnGJ96,settles.tr09}.
 The main challenge is that there is no objectively superior way to determine how informative each data label is.
 Therefore, active learning is usually performed in the context of sequential decision making, where at every step, two operations are performed: i) choose the next object or data to be labeled and annotated, ii) update the underlying (training) model w.r.t. the new annotation.
-The next object for labeling is chosen according to a \emph{query strategy} or an \emph{acquisition function}.\footnote{Sequential decision making usually addresses the more complex problem of active decision making, e.g., finding the correct decision region with an optimal testing policy \cite{UAI2017}.} The objective is to maximize the test accuracy or minimize its loss, with a minimal number of queries.
+The next object for labeling is chosen according to a \emph{query strategy} or an \emph{acquisition function}.
+The objective is to maximize the test accuracy or minimize its loss, with a minimal number of queries.
 Common query strategies aim to reduce uncertainty w.r.t. objectives such as \textit{margin}, \textit{variance}, \textit{uncertainty}, \textit{model change} and \textit{entropy} \cite{settles.tr09,WilsonMaximizingOptimization,Sener2017ActiveApproach}.
 The method in \cite{Houlsby2011BayesianLearning} applies predictive entropy to the Gaussian Process Classifier to develop a Bayesian approach for active learning called BALD.
 This method has been investigated in the context of deep learning too, using some approximate techniques based on drop-out \cite{GalIG17,BatchBALD19}.